GladysAssistant/Gladys/README.md

 ## Getting Started

-Right now we are migrating from Gladys 3 to Gladys 4, a new release rewrote from scratch.
+Right now we are migrating from Gladys 3 to Gladys 4, a new release rewritten from scratch.
 If you want to install Gladys 3, visit [our website](https://gladysassistant.com).

 To install Gladys 4 Beta, read the following instructions.